 Costs and Financial Support

 Student laughingAs you consider Cambridge, one thing that you should certainly look at and discuss with your family, is the financial information, which is quite different for university in England to the arrangements for universities in Scotland.
-Don't be too hasty - if you're interested in studying here and will be classed as Home for fee status, look into it properly, as you'll need to work out the costs of a degree, but also, and very importantly, explore the financial support available to our students via the Student Awards Agency Scotland (SAAS), Cambridge Bursaries and Christ's Awards.
+Don't be too hasty - if you're interested in studying here and will be classed as Home for fee status, look into it properly, as you'll need to work out the costs of a degree, but also, and very importantly, explore the financial support available to our students via the Student Awards Agency Scotland (SAAS), Cambridge Bursaries, Christ's Scotland top-up bursary and Christ's Awards.

 Kirsty, one of our students from Scotland says 'In my opinion, paying tuition fees is outweighed by access to a first-rate education, incredible academic resources, guaranteed and affordable accommodation, and the benefits of the collegiate system.'